HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/ilocommands.md

 Use this command to update the firmware via URI. iLO must be able to access the URI for update to complete successfully.
 This command only supports firmware with a `.bin` extension.

 :::info NOTE

 The firmware update command is only supported in <b>iLO 4 2.20</b> or higher.
+And only iLO firmware and UEFI firmware are supported.
+Smart Components are not supported.
 :::

 #### Parameters

 - **URI**

-Point the **firmwareupdate** command towards the .bin file that holds the file for the firmware update.
+Point the **firmwareupdate** command towards the firmware package file that holds the file for the firmware update.

 - **-h, --help**